Book name: Mystery in White

 Murder Mystery is a wide genre and capable of being very elastic.
 I loved the absence of a clear leader or readymade detective.
 Somehow, it seemed very realistic.

 Thank you so much for reading my review of Mystery in White by J Jefferson Farjeon.
-My next post is on Friday.
-In the meantime, the comments section is open!
+The comments section is open!

 If you’ve enjoyed this review, you might like to subscribe to my blog.